CSC4790-Fall2024-Org/Sororify/README.md

 superadmin address: http://127.0.0.1:8000/admin

-julia addition:
+**Steps to run Sororify (in order):**
+1. Open a terminal and navigate to Sororify folder

-cd survey-backend
+2. cd survey-backend
-npm start
+3. run npm start

-open new terminal
+4. Open a new terminal window and navigate to Sororify folder

-cd panhel-survey
+5. cd panhel-survey
-npm start
+6. run npm start
+7. Open a new terminal window and navigate to Sororify folder
+8. run source env/bin/activate
+9. run cd TestDjango
+10. run python3 manage.py runserver